radoone/nameday-mcp/README.md

 2. **Test via Claude Desktop:**
    - In Claude Desktop settings, add a new MCP server as described below (see "Claude Desktop Configuration").
    - Connect to the server and ask questions like:
-     - "Kedy má nameday Peter?"
+     - "When is Peter's nameday?"
-     - "Kto má nameday 29. júna?"
+     - "Who has nameday on June 29th?"
+     - "What Slovak names celebrate today?"
    - If you get a correct answer, the offline mode works.

 ---

 ## Features

+- **Multi-country support**: Nameday information for 11+ countries
-- **Find name day by name**: Search for when a specific name has its name day
+- **Find nameday by name**: Search for when a specific name has its nameday
 - **Find names by date**: Discover which names celebrate on a specific date
-- **Get today's name days**: Find out who celebrates today
+- **Get today's namedays**: Find out who celebrates today
-- **Comprehensive Slovak calendar**: Includes all traditional Slovak name days throughout the year
+- **Comprehensive calendars**: Includes traditional namedays throughout the year
 - **Flexible name matching**: Supports search with and without diacritics
 - **Multiple deployment options**: Local (stdio), Online (SSE), and Cloud platforms